Washington State has some of the most beautiful scenery in the nation, so it comes as no surprise that this is a very popular state for motorcycles.

-Up until July 28, 2019, motorcyclists are exempt from the state’s mandatory auto insurance laws.
-Effective at the end of this month, a new law requires that all motorcyclists must carry liability coverage and proof of insurance in order to ride on the state’s roadways.
+Up until July 28, 2019, motorcyclists were exempt from the state’s mandatory auto insurance laws.
+However, a new law requires that all motorcyclists must carry liability coverage and proof of insurance in order to ride on the state’s roadways.

-- Carry liability motorcycle insurance with the following policy minimums: $25,000 for injury or death of one person, $50,000 for injuries or death for multiple people, and $10,000 for property damage
+- Carry liability motorcycle insurance with the following policy minimums: $25,000 for injury or death of one person, $50,000 for injuries or death for multiple people, and $10,000 for property damage;

-- Apply for a Certificate of Deposit to pay for liability insurance with the state’s Department of Licensing
+- Apply for a Certificate of Deposit to pay for liability insurance with the state’s Department of Licensing;

-- Self-insure if you have 26 or more vehicles registered in your name
+- Self-insure if you have 26 or more vehicles registered in your name.

-If you fail to carry the required minimums for motorcycle insurance in Washington state you can be fined hundreds of dollars and potentially have your motorcycle license suspended until proof of insurance is shown.
+If you fail to carry the required minimums for motorcycle insurance in Washington State, you can be fined hundreds of dollars and potentially have your motorcycle license suspended until proof of insurance is shown.